Gatada/JBits/README.md

 ## UIKit

 - **CGPath from a Character**; turn a character into a CGPath the easy way.
 - **Optically correct saturation adjustment**; unlike available saturation tweaking, my method actually works!
-It simply removes the color of any supported color - just as would expected.
+It simply removes the color of any supported color - just as would expected (ref. examples below)
+- **Contrasting Color**; a very convenient way to create a new color that harmonizes with another.
+- **Throb and shake animations for UIView**; nice visual effects to use in certain situations - like when an element is tapped or refreshed.
+- **An activity spinner on a visual-effects backdrop**; rounded corners, fully constrainted, all ready to be dropped into your view stack.

+### Result of using withSaturation(_:)

 The top half shows the result of using ``UIColor.withSaturation(_:)`` against 40 different colours, while the bottom half shows the same ``UIColor`` created with the same hue and brightness, but saturation set to zero.